Connecticut Landlord and Tenant Rights/Eviction Procedures

 Free Consultations for Connecticut Eviction Proceedings

-Based in Fairfield, Connecticut, The Lebedevitch Law Firm handles eviction cases throughout Fairfield and New Haven Counties.
+Based in Fairfield, Connecticut, The Lebedevitch Law Firm handles landlord and tenant rights or eviction cases throughout Fairfield and New Haven Counties.
 Contact The Lebedevitch Law Firm today to schedule your free consultation.